Managing a Social Media Crisis

 Take communication offline

 Where possible, offer an email address for people to reach your company so that you don’t have lengthy back-and-forths with angry people publically.
-You should be prepared to answer those calls and emails quickly, though; otherwise, your non-response will become another topic.
+You should be prepared to answer those emails quickly, though.
+Otherwise, your non-response will become another topic.
 Create an internal FAQ and get your team prepared to copy and paste the responses.
-Make sure they know that they can’t respond to things off-script and how they should escalate topics that aren’t on the script, or anything abusive or threatening.
+Make sure they know that they can’t respond to things off-script and how they should escalate topics that aren’t covered, or anything abusive or threatening.

 Know when to stop engaging

-For some people online, you could deliver a heartfelt, genuine apology, a free item, an extra-mile action, and they will still want to spend all day arguing with you.
+You could deliver a heartfelt, genuine apology, a free item, an extra-mile action, and some people will still want to spend all day arguing with you.
 Know when to step back and disengage.

 Don’t take more blame than you should

 As women, we’re often conditioned to want to appear kind and decent over anything else.
 If you haven’t been malicious or callous, a simple, direct apology is better than a long, meandering, penitent one.